Survey Design

 Double-negative questions

 Two negatives in one sentence.
-Respondents have to mentally untangle them — many will just guess.
+Respondents have to mentally untangle them, and many will just guess.

 Bad: "Do you disagree that the new pricing isn't fair?" · Fix: "Do you think the new pricing is fair?"